I like short but insightful posts. So here’s one…

-The answer is crystal clear, right?
+The answer should be crystal clear.
 His attention has to be strictly on the process —the only thing that is in his control.

-You see, a similar thing happens in trading: When we focus on the part that is in our control instead of the part that is out of our control our action becomes faithful to our goals.
+But when we focus on the part that is in our control instead of the part that is out of our control (the outcome), our actions become faithful to our goals.

-✔ Your process and your behavior are things you C A N control.
+Process and behavior are things you CAN control.

-See, we all want to make x amount of money in the markets, but you don’t get to decide what the markets ought to give you trade after trade.
-And if you spend too much time focusing on the money, you never get the money.
+We all want to make x amount of money in the market, but you don’t get to decide what the market’s going to give you.

 Your process, by contrast, is something that you can control; it is the thing you focus on in order to achieve your goals of earning x amount of money in trading.

-For instance, you might set an intention that you want a certain amount of money.
-This is your intention.
-You don’t know if the markets are going to give that to you, but you put the intention out there anyway.
+You don’t know if the market is going to give that to you, but you put the intention out there anyway.
 And every day, you say to yourself, “what can I do today that can set me closer to my intention?”

 Then you forget the intention, you forget the money, and you strictly focus on your process.

-Of course, you’re never going to consistently get the specific amount that you decide upon, but your process is going to help you get as close to it as possible.
+Of course, you’re never going to consistently get the specific amount that you’ve decided upon, but your process is going to help you get as close to it as possible.

 If you want to make money in trading don’t focus on the money.
 Focus on your process.